 Detailed interpretation of historic drill hole data combined with recent Trevali drilling have resulted in an improved understanding of the local geology and an enhanced 3-D interpretation of the mineral geometry.

-Trevali continues to advance studies on both its Halfmile and Stratmat projects in order to ascertain if they will support a second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
+Trevali continues to advance studies on both its Halfmile and Stratmat projects in order to ascertain if they will support a potential second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
 (Please review Disclaimer

 The Company's nearby Halfmile Mine is a fully permitted underground mining operation that underwent initial trial mining and production in 2012 from the Upper Zone of the deposit.
 Mineralized material was transported to and toll-processed through the Brunswick 12 mill facility, producing good quality, saleable metal concentrates of zinc, lead-silver and copper-gold.